infokiller/web-search-navigator/README.md

 ## Installation

+NOTE: Due to temporary copyright issues (#59, #60) the extension was taken down on 2018-05-21.
+We expect it to be back on the store soon (pending a minor legal review by Google).

 * for Chrome: Install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/enhanced-keyboard-navigat/cohamjploocgoejdfanacfgkhjkhdkek).
 * for Firefox: Install from the [Add-ons for Firefox](https://addons.mozilla.org/firefox/addon/the-google-search-navigator/).